Hyan (wrestler)

-Hyaneyoung Gerard (née Olvera), better known by her ring name Hyan, is an American professional wrestler currently working as a freelancer and is best known for her tenure with Reality of Wrestling, New Texas Pro Wrestling and Shimmer Women Athletes.
+Hyaneyoung Gerard (née Olvera; born September 19, 1992), better known by her ring name Hyan, is an American professional wrestler.
+She is signed to All Elite Wrestling (AEW), and also appears in AEW's sister promotion, Ring of Honor (ROH).
+Prior to AEW, Hyan was known for her tenure on the independent pro wrestling scene, most notably with Reality of Wrestling and Shimmer Women Athletes.

 Professional wrestling career

 Reality of Wrestling (2014–2022)

 Gerard made her professional wrestling debut in Reality of Wrestling at ROW Summer Of Champions on July 26, 2017 under her real first name of "Hyaneyoung", where she competed in a battle royal for the vacant ROW Diamonds Championship from which she came unsuccessfully.
 During her time in the promotion, she successfully won the Diamonds title on three separate occasions.
 Between 2014 and 2022, she competed as a developmental talent of ROW.

 She made several appearances in Impact Wrestling.
 At Impact Wrestling/ROW Deep Impact, a cross-over event from July 6, 2019, she competed in a four-way match won by Tessa Blanchard and also involving A. Q. A. and Su Yung.
 At Impact Wrestling #948, Hyan fell short to Mickie James in a bout dubbed as one of the latter's "Last Rodeo" matches which were going under the stipulation of loser retires.